 How do you exercise your pecs?

-Although here we’re going to highlight the benefits of EMS for developing this part of the body, keep one thing in mind: this kind of stimulation is a complement to a good exercise routine, not the routine itself.
+Although here we are going to highlight the benefits of EMS to develop the pecs, keep in mind one thing: this kind of stimulation is a complement to a good sports routine, not the routine itself.

 In other words, you need to train in a conventional way and add electrode stimulation later as a complement, but don’t focus solely on this and hope to achieve results effortlessly.